xamry/notes/ELKStack/ElasticSearch.md

 Elasticsearch will do a cleanup operation at an appropriate time at later stage.

 ### Updating existing document using PUT
+You have to provide the entire data as if you're inserting entire new document
      curl -XPUT localhost:9200/movies/_doc/109487?pretty -d '
      {
     	 "genre" : ["IMAX", "Sci-Fi"],